Ready Player One ***

 There’s definitely some good stuff here, and a lot of it.
 The virtual reality world and concept about how the real world has kind of fallen apart and everybody goes into virtual reality to escape is pretty neat.
 And then there’s the quest by the man who created the program, which is a series of riddles that characters need to solve as they go on a search for “Easter eggs,” or keys.
 Even two of the three riddles are cool.
 But somewhere in the second half, this becomes very much about good guys vs. bad guys and a war between the two.
 That’s where it goes off the rails, and just become a sort of chaotic mess.
 Luckily, though, this is only in the final portions of the film.
 Most of the way through what we are given is a pretty lively and creative experience.

 Another example is the 360 degree treadmill that people walk in while playing the game.
 This way they can move in all directions and are always moving when they are walking.
 But considering how much of the game takes place in vehicles, like cars, or motorcycles, you would think the treadmill would come with a seat next to it, to sit in when simulating driving one of those vehicles, (think of arcade driving games, and how they almost always come with a seat, to really feel like you are a driver.)
 Still, there’s so much to like about the concepts here that finding faults with the first parts of the film is just nit-picking.
 We learn about how money is spent and lost and gained in this virtual world (kind of like how in today’s society, you can buy a character costume in real life and then your character wears that costume in the game.)
-At one point we here about how the Oasis can make or break you and watch an Asian businessman try to commit suicide after something happens to him in the Oasis, by trying to jump out of a window.
+At one point we hear about how the Oasis can make or break you, if you lose all the “coin” you’ve spent years collecting.
+We even watch as an Asian businessman dies in a game, throws off his goggles, and tries to commit suicide, running at a window.